Rough Up Your Diet

 High fiber intake seems to protect against several heart-related problems.
-"There is evidence that high dietary fiber consumption lowers 'bad' concentrations in the blood and reduces the risk for developing coronary artery disease, stroke and high blood pressure," says Dr. Somdat Mahabir, a nutrition and disease expert with NIH's National Cancer Institute.
+"There is evidence that high dietary fiber consumption lowers 'bad' A waxy, fat-like substance that your body needs to function normally.
+A high level in the blood, however, is a major risk factor for heart disease. concentrations in the blood and reduces the risk for developing coronary artery disease, stroke and high blood pressure," says Dr. Somdat Mahabir, a nutrition and disease expert with NIH's National Cancer Institute.

-Fiber may also lessen the risk for , the most common form of diabetes.
+Fiber may also lessen the risk for A disease in which blood levels of glucose—a type of sugar—are too high., the most common form of diabetes.
 Fiber in the intestines can slow the absorption of sugar, which helps prevent blood sugar from spiking.
 "With diabetes, it's good to keep glucose levels from peaking too much," explains Dr. Gertraud Maskarinec of the University of Hawaii.

 In a recent NIH-funded study, Maskarinec and her colleagues followed more than 75,000 adults for 14 years.
 Consistent with other large studies, their research found that diabetes risk was significantly reduced in people who had the highest fiber intake.